-During the fifth anniversary of the Year of Action on Diversity, we have seen groups within ASEE extend their work to promote diversity, equity, and inclusion within our society and within engineering education.
+During the fifth anniversary of the Year of Action on Diversity, we saw groups within ASEE extend their work to promote diversity, equity, and inclusion within our society and within engineering and engineering technology education.
 With this award, we want to recognize these actions and honor the best of these accomplishments.
-This award recognizes the actions of an ASEE constituent group who can show measurable accomplishments in 1) making the Society more inclusive of members from historically marginalized groups and/or 2) addressing issues of diversity, equity & inclusion within their constituency and/or the broader engineering education community.
+This award recognizes the actions of an ASEE constituent group who can show measurable accomplishments in 1) making the Society more inclusive of members from historically marginalized groups and/or 2) addressing issues of diversity, equity & inclusion within their constituency and/or the broader engineering and engineering technology education community.
 In particular, we recognize constituents that are furthering the strategic goals of the Commission.
 An ASEE constituent group is defined broadly and includes, but is not limited to, ASEE Divisions, Councils, Zones, Regions, Committees, and ad hoc groups (not individuals).

-Along with recognition of constituents that are supporting the overall goals of the committee, the nominations will provide examples of best practices across the Society that will be highlighted and shared across the engineering education community.
+Along with recognition of constituents that are supporting the overall goals of the commission, the nominations will provide examples of best practices across the Society that will be highlighted and shared across the engineering and engineering technology education community.

 An ASEE constituent is defined broadly and includes, but is not limited to, ASEE Divisions, Councils, Zones, Regions, Committees, and ad hoc groups (not individuals).
 These are all eligible to receive the award.